 Our staff, like the students we serve, is diverse!
-We welcome you to stop by the center and get to know us better, we're here to make your time at the University of Nevada, Reno feel more like home.
+We welcome you to stop by The Center and get to know us better, we're here to make your time at the University of Nevada, Reno feel more like home.

 The full-time professional staff at The Center come from diverse backgrounds and are all experts on working with diverse populations in higher education.
 Feel free to schedule an appointment with one of them to get counseling on financial aid, scholarships, academics, tutoring and anything in between!
 They are also available to advise your club or help you with your next cultural or diversity event.

-Araceli Martinez - Assistant Director
+Araceli Martinez - Interim Director

 Araceli Martinez received her Master's in Educational Leadership in Higher Education from the University of Nevada, Reno as well as her Bachelor's Degrees in Spanish and Biology.
 Araceli works extensively with diverse populations with an emphasis on the Latino populations in the areas of outreach, retention and graduation, specifically with K-12th graders.
 She is fluent in Spanish and is the first person in her family to graduate from college and as an alumna of two TRiO programs.
 Araceli immigrated to the US at the age of six from Morelia, Michoacan Mexico and has achieved many accomplishments thanks to the support of her family.

 Jody Lykes - Student Development Coordinator